-- .2 Systems Descriptions A brief synopsis of each system typed and inserted at the beginning of each section.
-Include sketches and diagrams where appropriate.

-- .3 Manuals containing all pertinent information, drawings and documents of the Contractor's supply and/or documentation included with the instruments supplied by others, such as:

-- .1 Mechanical drawings of the equipment.

-- .2 Installation drawings and procedures.

-- .3 Instrument model numbers.

-- .4 Equipment specifications.

-- .5 Detailed utility requirements.

-- .6 Replacement parts list with model numbers.

-- .7 Recommended preventative maintenance frequency.

-- .8 Troubleshooting procedures.

-- .9 Procedures for dismantling.

-- .10 Procedure to operate the equipment/instruments.

-- .11 Recommended cleaning procedure.

-- .12 Recommended list of supplies to be used in conjunction with the operation and maintenance of the equipment.

-- .13 Recommended spare parts list

-- .4 A copy of all wiring diagrams complete with wire coding.

-- .5 Include type and accuracy of instruments used.

-- .6 Set of final reviewed Shop Drawings.

-- .7 Testing documentation including:

-- .1 Loop Check Report

-.2 PLC Software Operation and Maintenance Manual:

-- .1 Provide a manual that contains, at minimum, all pertinent information, drawings and documents associated with the PLC program and associated integration, including: - .1 Printout of the entire PLC program.
-Printout to be sealed by a professional engineer. - .2 Repair instructions for common issues - .3 Printout of any related design documents, such as interface lists, etc. - .4 CD in a sleeve containing the latest PLC program including configuration software.

-.3 HMI Operation and Maintenance Manual:

-- .1 Provide a manual that contains, at minimum, all pertinent information, drawings and documents associated with the PLC program and associated integration, including: - .1 Complete step-by-step procedures for operation of system including required actions via the HMI. - .2 Operation of computer peripherals, and associated input and output formats.
+- .1 Table of Contents Arrange contents sequentially by systems under Section numbers.
+Label tabs of dividers between each to match section numbers in the Table of Contents. - .2 Systems Descriptions A brief synopsis of each system typed and inserted at the beginning of each section.
+Include sketches and diagrams where appropriate. - .3 Manuals containing all pertinent information, drawings and documents of the Contractor's supply and/or documentation included with the instruments supplied by others, such as: - .1 Mechanical drawings of the equipment. - .2 Installation drawings and procedures. - .3 Instrument model numbers. - .4 Equipment specifications. - .5 Detailed utility requirements. - .6 Replacement parts list with model numbers. - .7 Recommended preventative maintenance frequency. - .8 Troubleshooting procedures. - .9 Procedures for dismantling. - .10 Procedure to operate the equipment/instruments. - .11 Recommended cleaning procedure. - .12 Recommended list of supplies to be used in conjunction with the operation and maintenance of the equipment. - .13 Recommended spare parts list - .4 A copy of all wiring diagrams complete with wire coding. - .5 Include type and accuracy of instruments used. - .6 Set of final reviewed Shop Drawings. - .7 Testing documentation including: - .1 Loop Check Report - .2 PLC Software Operation and Maintenance Manual: - .1 Provide a manual that contains, at minimum, all pertinent information, drawings and documents associated with the PLC program and associated integration, including: - .1 Printout of the entire PLC program.
+Printout to be sealed by a professional engineer. - .2 Repair instructions for common issues - .3 Printout of any related design documents, such as interface lists, etc. - .4 CD in a sleeve containing the latest PLC program including configuration software. - .3 HMI Operation and Maintenance Manual: - .1 Provide a manual that contains, at minimum, all pertinent information, drawings and documents associated with the PLC program and associated integration, including:

-- .3 Emergency, alarm and failure recovery procedures. - .4 Step-by-step instructions for start-up, back-up equipment operation, execution of systems functions and operating modes, including key strokes for each command so that operator need only refer to these pages for keystroke entries required to call up display or to input command. - .5 Repair instructions for common issues. - .6 CD in a sleeve containing the latest HMI programs and configuration software.
+- .1 Complete step-by-step procedures for operation of system including required actions via the HMI. - .2 Operation of computer peripherals, and associated input and output formats. - .3 Emergency, alarm and failure recovery procedures. - .4 Step-by-step instructions for start-up, back-up equipment operation, execution of systems functions and operating modes, including key strokes for each command so that operator need only refer to these pages for keystroke entries required to call up display or to input command. - .5 Repair instructions for common issues. - .6 CD in a sleeve containing the latest HMI programs and configuration software.

-Part 2 Products

 2.1 NOT USED

-.1 Not Used.
+- .1 Not Used.

-Part 3 Execution
+- Part 3 Execution

-3.1 NOT USED
+- 3.1 NOT USED

-.1 Not Used.
+- .1 Not Used.